 GMB supplies a step-by-step, technical explanation of how to reply to your Google reviews, a process which begins by verifying your business.
 However, there’s no need to waste valuable time dealing with Google — or publishing responses to reviews — when you could be serving your customers.
 Instead, let Shout About Us provide the review reply and management services your business needs.
 Our software pulls all of your reviews into a single, secure management system, eliminating the need to constantly monitor multiple sites and apps.
 And with our scribes composing owner responses for you, you don’t even have to worry about deciding what to write.
 Simply share your messaging guidelines with us, and we’ll take care of the rest.
 And of course, you’ll always have the option to review each response before publication, providing an added layer of confidence that each reply is on-brand.

 Want to Rank Higher on Google?
-Ask About Our Review Response Service for Agencies, Resellers, and Multi-Location Brands
+Ask About Our Review Response Service for Agencies and Brands

 If this seems like a little more jargon than you have time to learn, don’t worry — let our team handle the technical work for you, so that you can focus on running a successful business.
 Through our response scribe service and online review management system, we make SEO simpler and more streamlined.
 Our response scribes ensure that each of your reviews receive timely, on-brand replies, while our review management software makes it easy and intuitive to organize, sort, and monitor your data.
 With our team and technology at your disposal, you can improve your rankings and drive more traffic to your business.

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.